-- the names and addresses of the members, a statement of the shares held by each member, and of the amount paid or agreed to be considered as paid, on the shares of each member and the voting rights of shares of each member; - · whether voting rights are attached to the share in issue; - the date on which the name of any person was entered on the register as a member; and - the date on which any person ceased to be a member.
+- the names and addresses of the members, a statement of the shares held by each member, and of the amount paid or agreed to be considered as paid, on the shares of each member and the voting rights of shares of each member; - whether voting rights are attached to the share in issue; - · the date on which the name of any person was entered on the register as a member; and - the date on which any person ceased to be a member.

 Under Cayman Islands law, the register of members of our company is prima facie evidence of the matters set out therein (i.e., the register of members will raise a presumption of fact on the matters referred to above unless rebutted) and a member registered in the register of members will be deemed as a matter of Cayman Islands law to have legal title to the shares as set against its name in the register of members.
 Upon the closing of this public offering, the register of members will be immediately updated to reflect the issue of shares by us.
 Once our register of members has been updated, the shareholders recorded in the register of members will be deemed to have legal title to the shares set against their name.
-However, there are certain limited circumstances where an application may be made to a Cayman Islands court for a determination on whether the register of members reflects the correct legal position.
-Further, the Cayman Islands court has the power to order that the register of members maintained by a company should be rectified where it considers that the register of members does not reflect the correct legal position.
+However, there are certain limited circumstances where an application may be made to a Cayman Islands court for a determination on whether the register of members maintained by a company should be rectified where it considers that the register of members does not reflect the correct legal position.
 If an application for an order for rectification of the register of members were made in respect of our ordinary shares, then the validity of such shares may be subject to re-examination by a Cayman Islands court.